 Janine Fron is a new media artist, educator and independent game designer.
 Fron is a member of the Chicago-based (art)n collective, whose works have been exhibited internationally and are in the permanent collection of the Art Institute of Chicago, International Center of Photography, and the Santa Barbara Museum of Art.
 Commissioned installations include the Museum of Jewish Heritage—A Living Memorial to the Holocaust, Smithsonian Institution, Museum of Contemporary Art Chicago.

-Fron is the managing director of the Richard and Ellen Sandor Family Collection and a visiting scholar of culture and society, National Center for Supercomputing Applications, University of Illinois at Urbana-Champaign.
+Fron is the managing director of the Richard and Ellen Sandor Family Collection and a recent visiting scholar of culture and society, National Center for Supercomputing Applications, University of Illinois at Urbana-Champaign.
 She also contributed to experimental, interactive media arts initiatives at Columbia College Chicago and the University of Southern California.
 Fron cofounded and contributed to the Ludica game art collective in Los Angeles with an inclusive message of “Play Belongs to Everyone” to encourage women to be part of the creative process of making games and to support alternative forms of play.
 She co-presented workshops and papers with Ludica at the Digital Arts Community, Digital Games Research Association, SIGGRAPH, and the International Society of Experimental Artists.

-Her co-authored publications that emphasize collaboration as a co-creative process include The MIT Press, Feminist Media Studies, Games and Culture, and the University of Chicago Cultural Policy Center.
+Her original games and co-authored publications that emphasize collaboration as a co-creative process include The MIT Press, Feminist Media Studies, Games and Culture, and the University of Chicago Cultural Policy Center.
 She is a contributor of ‘Janeite Games and Game Culture’ in the Jane Austen Special Issue, Texas Studies in Literature and Language (2019).
 In 2017, she presented Quills!
 A Unique Cooperative Game Series of Feathering Transformations at the Jane Austen Society of North America (JASNA) AGM.

 Right: Work and Hope, 1997.
 A sweatshop scene photographed by Jacob A. Riis is juxtaposed with an immigrant’s sewing machine.
 Commissioned by the Museum of Jewish Heritage—A Living Memorial to the Holocaust.
 Courtesy of Ellen Sandor & (art)n.